Skip to main content

 Conclusion

 Base64 is a simple yet practical encoding scheme for converting binary data to text form.
-It is used in many areas of web development, including email attachments, Data URIs, JWTs, and API responses.
-Understanding the trade-off of approximately 33% size increase is key to using it appropriately.
-And most importantly, always remember that Base64 is not encryption.
+It is used in many areas of web development, including email attachments, Data URIs, JWTs, API responses, and modern browser APIs like Canvas and Web Crypto.
+Understanding the approximately 33% size increase trade-off is key to using it appropriately.
+When choosing between Base64, hex, and percent encoding, match the scheme to your use case.
+And always remember: Base64 is not encryption — never use it as a substitute for proper security measures.